VC-MIPI-modules/vc_mipi_nvidia/doc/BLACK_LEVEL.md

 ```
 v4l2-ctl -l
 ```
 call would show a black_level value of 0.
-For the time beeing there is no appropriate solution in order to satisfy all supported sensors, because the initial value of this control is beeing held in the tegracam_ctrls.c
+For the time being there is no appropriate solution in order to satisfy all supported sensors, because the initial value of this control is being held in the tegracam_ctrls.c